try-with-git/Test/README.md

 Test
 ====

-A first try in github
+A first try in github.

+Now second try